 US, Saudi Arabia call for warring sides in Sudan to extend ‘imperfect’ cease-fire

-DUBAI, United Arab Emirates (AP) — The United States and Saudi Arabia called on warring sides in Sudan to extend a cease-fire due to expire Monday.
+CAIRO (AP) — The United States and Saudi Arabia called on warring sides in Sudan to extend a fragile cease-fire due to expire Monday, as weeks of fighting reached a stalemate in the capital and elsewhere in the African country.

 The Sudanese army and a rival paramilitary force, battling for control of Sudan since mid-April, had agreed last week to the weeklong truce, brokered by the U.S. and the Saudis.
 However, the cease-fire, like others before it, did not stop the fighting in the capital of Khartoum and elsewhere in the country.